shicoded/polynomial-regression/README.md

 In this repository, to better understand polynomial regression, we provide:

 A simple example using synthetic data to explain the concept of polynomial regression.

-A real-world example where we train and test a polynomial regression model.
+A real-world example where we train and test a polynomial regression model for house price prediction, utilizing the data provided above.

 ******